how to drink cognac

-During the aperitif, the cognac is usually consumed neat, but adding a drop of water reveals more fruity, floral and spicy aromas and makes the tasting experience smoother.
-Similarly, adding two ice cubes will dilute the cognac and reduce the alcohol percentage, which reveals these aromas while making the taste more refreshing.
-The goal is that the ice cubes melt slowly, revealing new aromas at each step.
+As an aperitif, cognac is usually consumed neat.
+Adding a drop of water will reveal more fruity, floral, and spicy aromas, making the tasting experience smoother.
+Similarly, adding two ice cubes will further dilute the cognac and reduce the alcohol percentage, revealing the same aromas while making the taste more refreshing.
+The ice cubes should melt slowly, gradually revealing new aromas.

-Cognac can even be consumed frozen, which makes the liquid very viscous (it does not freeze due to the high alcohol level), and gives an experience that is almost velvety in the mouth.
-This pairs particularly well with sea food: oysters, lobster, or sushi.
+Cognac can even be consumed frozen, which makes the liquid very viscous (the high alcohol content prevents it from freezing completely) and gives an experience that is almost velvety in the mouth.
+This pairs particularly well with seafood, such as oysters, lobster, or sushi.

-For a simple long drink as an aperitif, the cognac can be consumed with tonic or ginger ale.
-This brings out notes of fresh fruit, even liquorice, in a Rémy Martin VSOP.
-This is how cognac is normally enjoyed by the locals in the Cognac area as an apéritif.
+For a simple, long drink as an aperitif, cognac can be consumed with tonic or ginger ale.
+In Rémy Martin VSOP, this brings out notes of fresh fruit, and even licorice.
+This is how the aperitif is typically enjoyed by the locals in Cognac.

-Cognac cocktails are a growing trend in cocktail bars worldwide.
-Cognac has a rich aromatic profile that is very fruity and floral, yet spicy, which lets you play with a variety of options on the ‘cocktail wheel’, revealing more of one particular aroma or another.
-It can easily replace other base ingredients in classic cocktails such as the Manhattan, Tom Collins, a mint julep or even a Mojito.
-Cocktails such as the Sidecar, Sazerac – dry cocktails – are best enjoyed after dinner.
-An Old Fashioned with XO is rich and full of flavor, and can be a perfect pairing with a dessert.
+Cognac has a rich aromatic profile that is very fruity and floral, yet it is also spicy.
+This lets you play with a variety of options on the ‘cocktail wheel’, allowing you to reveal more of one particular aroma or another.
+Cognac can also easily replace the base ingredients in classic cocktails such as the Manhattan, Tom Collins, Mint Julep or even Mojito.
+Dry cocktails, such as the Sidecar or Sazerac are best enjoyed after dinner, and an Old Fashioned with XO, which is rich and full of flavor, would be perfect paired with a dessert.

-Even infusions, such as with ginger, vanilla, or jasmine, can be made for a more extensive mixology experience.
-To change things up, the Hot Toddy – a warm cocktail with cognac, simple syrup, lemon and cinnamon, with hot water – is the perfect accompaniment on a cold winter afternoon.
-To find out more about ways of making cocktails with Rémy Martin for every occasion, visit our Cocktails section.
+Even infusions with ginger, vanilla, or jasmine, can be made for a more extensive mixology experience.
+To spice things up a little more, the Hot Toddy – a warm cocktail with cognac, simple syrup, lemon, cinnamon, and hot water – is the perfect accompaniment for a cold winter afternoon.
+To discover more about how to make cocktails with Rémy Martin for every occasion, visit our Cocktails section.